JakuWorks/Scratches-Python/README.md

 ## Used Languages
 - Python

-## Learnt Skills
+## Learned Skills
-- Using Python to automate tasks, process data and save time.
+- Using Python to automate tasks, process data, and save time.

 ## Time
 - I began documenting scripts on 26.06.2023